CVCopenhaguen/Tel_Aviv/README.md

 # AI2 Final Project - Tools of Artificial Intelligence

-Implementing a LUDO player using AI tools.
+Implementing an intelligent LUDO player using Q-learning.
+This project belongs to the course of _Tools of Artificial Intelligence_ at Universoty of Southern Denmark.

 ## LUDO GUI:

-Implemented by Nikolaj Iversend and Niculai Lynnerup, March 18th 2016.
-Getting the Game:
+Provided by Nikolaj Iversend and Niculai Lynnerup, March 18th 2016.
+To get the Game:

 ```sh
 $ mkdir LUDO-AI2